 The Surface Pro 9 is an iterative update, which means outside of a specs bump with more powerful hardware, there's not a huge difference between the new model and the Surface Pro 8.

 With that launch, it means the Surface Pro 8 has seen price cuts, and the Surface Pro 7 can be found for even less.
 Now that the Surface Pro 7 is a few years old, you may find stock harder to find, however.

 After all, while the Surface Pro 7 is certainly the older device, it may still have many of the features that you were looking for, negating the need to opt for a newer, potentially more expensive model.

-Whatever your reasons might be, there are some notable differences that could sway your choice and many of them are not immediately obvious when looking at the designs or even the specifications.
-Luckily, we’re here to outline every pro and con to each of these popular Microsoft devices to make sure you’re getting the most out of your available budget, relative to your personal needs.
+If you'd rather skip the Surface Pro 9 and go for the older models, then there are some notable differences that could sway your choice and many of them are not immediately obvious when looking at the designs or even the specifications.
+We’re here to outline every pro and con to each of these popular Microsoft devices to make sure you’re getting the most out of your available budget, relative to your personal needs.